Funded Programs

 • John Kirby Graduate Scholar (Americas’ II): this graduate scholarship was named in memory of MC3’s late President John Kirby (1962, right), who served from 2008 – 2019, a time of significant growth in MC3 activities.

-• MC3 Graduate Scholarship for the Humanities: this graduate scholarship provides critical tuition and cost-of-living funding for world-class scholars to pursue their graduate research at Merton.
+• Robert McKelvey Graduate Scholarship: this graduate scholarship provides critical tuition and cost-of-living funding for world-class scholars to pursue their graduate studies in the humanities.
+The scholarship is named in honour of MC3 founding father Robert (‘Bob’) McKelvey.

 Reach Scholarship